-The following is a discussion of the results of operations of the Company for the transition financial year ended June 30, 2012 and the fiscal years ended December 31, 2011, 2010, 2009 and 2008 and should be read in conjunction with the audited financial statements of the Company for such periods, together with the accompanying notes, included elsewhere in this Transition Report on Form 20-F. Unless indicated otherwise, all references herein are to U.S. dollars.
+The following is a discussion of the results of operations of the Company for the financial year ended June 30, 2013, the transitional fiscal period ended June 30, 2012 and the fiscal year ended December 31, 2011 and should be read in conjunction with the audited financial statements of the Company for such periods, together with the accompanying notes, included elsewhere in this Report on Form 20-F. Unless indicated otherwise, all references herein are to U.S. dollars.

-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) for the transition fiscal year ended June 30, 2012 and the fiscal years ended December 31, 2011 and 2010.
-Prior to the adoption by the Company of IFRS, for a description of the material differences between Canadian and United States generally accepted accounting principles, and how these differences could affect the Company's financial statements, please see Note 19 to the audited financial statements for the years ended December 31 2010, 2009 and 2008 which are included in Item 19 of the Company's 2010 20-F Annual Report dated June 7, 2011.
-This reconciliation is not required for financial statements prepared under IFRS.
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) for the fiscal year ended June 30, 2013, the fiscal transition year ended June 30, 2012 and the fiscal year ended December 31, 2011.
 In addition to historical information, the following discussion contains forward-looking statements that involve risk and uncertainties.
-The Company's actual results could differ significantly from those anticipated in these forward-looking statements as a result of certain factors, including those discussed in "Risk Factors" and elsewhere in this Transition Report on Form 20-F.
+The Company's actual results could differ significantly from those anticipated in these forward-looking statements as a result of certain factors, including those discussed in "Risk Factors" and elsewhere in this Report on Form 20-F.